-It breaks your heart a little bit every time you see one of your cats get sick.
+It breaks your heart every time you see one of your cats get sick.
 What’s worse is when the illness is contagious and soon all your fur babies are sneezing with runny noses.
 Should you isolate a sick cat?
 It isn’t always necessary to isolate the ill cat for every possible illness, but that isn’t the case with an upper respiratory infection (URI).

 A feline URI is like a cold for humans.
 URIs become more common in cats that are around lots of other cats, and improper treatment could be potentially fatal.
 In some cases, URIs turn into pneumonia.
 The smartest way to avoid these life-threatening circumstances is to keep a sick cat isolated until they are no longer contagious to the other cats in the house.